Shail-1799/Data-Cleansing-and-Manipulation/README.md

 5.	color (Product Color)
 6.	store_name (Name of the Store)

-Problems to be solved-
+Problem to be solved-
 The product_type is an important feature for analysis, and prediction.
 However, the data we receive has a lot of missing/ redundant/ false information, which needs to be rectified.

-Task 1 - Develop a functionality to clean the product_type column of the data, to treat the following pain areas-
+Develop a functionality to clean the product_type column of the data, to treat the following pain areas-
 1. Missing values
 2. Spelling Mistakes (necklace/ nklce, sari/ saree, pearl/ parl, maang tika/ maang tikka)
 3. Generic product types (like Jewellery for all the products of a jewellery store, Saris & Lehengas)